kcox-ByteSpeed/Test_Intel_Documentation/Server_Documentation/Intel/Setup_BMC.md

 ## 5. Finalizing and Accessing BMC
 1. Save and Exit:
-    - Press <KBD>F10</KBD> to save changes and exit the setup.
+    - Press <KBD>F10</KBD> to save changes and exit the setup

 2. Access the BMC:
-    - Ensure the management port is connected to your network via Ethernet.
+    - Ensure the management port is connected to your network via Ethernet
-    - Open a web browser and navigate to the IP address you set during configuration.
+    - Open a web browser from a machine connected to the same network as the `Dedicated Management LAN Configuration IP` address you set in step [3.1](#3-configuring-bmc-network-settings)
+    - Navigate to the IP address you set during configuration  (Eg. `https://192.168.15.5` )
-    - Enter the username and password you created to access the BMC and manage your system remotely.
+    - Enter the username and password you created to access the BMC and manage your system remotely